When it comes to investing, there are lots of different avenues you can take to try and generate a return on your money.

 Index funds are purchased through trading platforms much like individual shares, but when you buy an index fund, the purchase order won’t be completed until the end of the trading day.
 These same rules apply when you’re selling funds.

-FTSE 100 index funds, for example, are funds investing in every company listed on the FTSE 100 index.
+FTSE 100 index funds or FTSE 100 ETFs are funds investing in every company listed on the FTSE 100 index.

 Active funds are, as the name suggests, funds that are updated and managed on an active basis.

 For example, the fund manager will conduct research about potential investments, then make their investments accordingly.